ULHPC/tutorials/basic/getting_started/README.md

 		(e-cluster1-13)$> env | grep OAR   # discover environment variables set by OAR (e-cluster1-13)$> exit             # or CTRL-D

+**Question: At which moment the job `919309` will end?**

+a. after 10 days
+b. after 2 hours
+c. never, only when I'll delete the job

 ## Step 4: Job management

 Normally, the previously run job is still running.